steve-canham/imp_ror/README.md

 <li>summarising statistics of the data set and storing those in 'smm' schema tables.</li>
 <li>generating a text file presenting the summary data from the imported version, in a series of tables.</li>
 </ul>
-d) Note that successive use of the -a command will overwrite the data in the ror and src schema tables, with data from whatever is the most recently imported version, but that the smm schema data is stored permanently.<br/>
+d) Note that successive use of the -a command will overwrite the data in the ror and src schema tables, with data from whatever is the most recently imported version, but that the smm schema data for each version is stored permanently.<br/>
 e) <i>cargo run -- -x</i> will generate a set of 7 csv files with the summary data linked to the current (most recently imported) version.
 Specifying a different version is also possible as long as it has been previously imported and summarised.<br/>
 f) <i>cargo run -- -y</i> will generate a set of 7 csv files with the summary data from all the versions imported to that point.<br/>
 Further details on the command line options available are in Operations and Arguments below.